The Calling Card of the Narcissist: Narcissistic Relationship Behaviour Patterns

 A reader asked, “My relationship with a Narcissist has scared me so much.
 How am I supposed to trust anyone after that?”
 She continued to list all of the atrocities committed by her Narcissist and what isn’t so surprising is that all the stories seem all too similar.

-Considering that between 2 and 16% of North Americans are effected with Narcissism, it is likely that most women will have at least one encounter with a Narcissist.
+Considering that between 2 and 16% of North Americans are afflicted with Narcissistic Personality Disorder, it is likely that the typical women will have at least one encounter with a Narcissist.
 Due to the deceptive nature of the impairment, a true accounting is near impossible to determine.
 Fortunately, in relationships, many exhibit similar behavior patterns, which makes them easier to identify.

 When a Narcissist is getting to know a potential new target, he tends to overvalue his new source of supply.
 He lays on the charm and tries to sweep her off her feet.
 He is attentive, loving and everything she needs him to be.
 If while he’s in this hot phase, the target chooses not to engage and does not offer up the much needed supply, the Narcissist will become extremely emotional.
 Obtaining new sources of supply is difficult and a great source of anxiety for the Narcissist.
 Because they fear rejection vehemently and their entire sense of self-worth is dependent upon external sources, if abandoned at this early stage the Narcissist will become depressed, stuck and fixated on his lost target.